The Orlow Firm

 Officer’s Role at the Accident Scene

 Officers at the accident scene have several critical duties.
-They make sure everyone is safe and provide medical help if needed.
+They ensure everyone’s safety and provide medical assistance if needed.
 Gathering facts for the report comes next.
 Officers take notes and collect evidence to understand what happened.

 They also look for signs that drivers may be under the influence.
-If they think a driver is impaired, they will perform field sobriety tests right there on the spot.
+If they suspect a driver is impaired, they will administer field sobriety tests on the spot.
 Depending on these results, officers might ask for a blood or urine test to check for drugs or alcohol in someone’s system.

 Their work helps determine who was at fault in the crash and whether any laws were broken.

-Instances when DUI Blood or Breath Test is Required
+Instances when a DUI Blood or Breath Test is Required

 Police may ask for a DUI blood or breath test after a car crash.
 This helps them know if drugs or alcohol caused the accident.
 Here are times when these tests are needed: